Pregnancy Cover & Health Insurance

 Two fertility treatments that are commonly covered by private health funds include in-vitro fertilisation (IVF) and gamete intrafallopian transfer (GIFT).
 This is welcome news for many as assisted reproductive services can be expensive and usually several attempts are required to conceive, although there is no guarantee of success.

-If offered by your health insurer, there is generally a 12-month waiting period for fertility treatments.
-It’s important to note that to be covered by these services you need to have a Medicare item number and require admission to the hospital.
+It’s important to note that to be covered by these services, you must have a Medicare item number and require admission to the hospital.

 We recommend you speak with your fund prior to considering these services to ensure you’re covered for as much of the costs as possible.